 When the delivery truck arrives at your business, what does the unloading process look like?

-- You use a gravity conveyor system in which employees physically push packages down the line to a waiting cart or storage destination.
+- You use a gravity conveyor in which employees physically push packages down the line to a waiting cart or storage location.

 If your unloading process resembles any of the three scenarios above, you may have opportunities to gain efficiencies.

 The first two scenarios rely on a high degree of physical labor.
-Every time a person touches a product, the price of that product goes up and efficiencies go down.
+Every time an employee handles a product, your costs go up and efficiencies go down.
 In the third scenario, physical labor is greatly reduced but inefficiencies still exist due to the use of pallets.
-Loading products on a truck with pallets greatly decreases the amount of vertical available space in the truck, which means less product is delivered in a single truckload.
+Pallet loaded shipments often cannot take advantage of all the usable space in a delivery truck, which means less product is delivered in a single truckload.

 Obviously, none of the above scenarios is ideal if your goal is to be more efficient.
-Fortunately, there is a way to easily expedite the receiving process – and that’s by using a powered conveyor system.
+Fortunately, there is a way to easily expedite the receiving process – and that’s by using a flexible powered conveyor.

-Powered conveyor systems move products from the truck dock to delivery carts or another destination.
+Flexible powered conveyors make it simple to move products from a trailer to its final destination.
 The beauty of these systems is that because they’re powered, they don’t rely manual labor to move products along the line – eliminating unnecessary motion.
 These systems simply require a worker to lift packages from the truck and onto the conveyor, which then moves the packages to the end of the line.
 If your shipment contains products destined for multiple locations in your store, you can position workers throughout the line to pick products as needed, thus gaining efficiencies.

-If you’re considering moving to a powered conveyor system, you’ll want to make sure the system you choose truly helps you gain efficiencies.
-Not all powered conveyors are created equal, so it’s important to make sure you find one with the following features:
+Before investing in a flexible powered conveyor, you’ll want to make sure the system you choose truly helps you gain efficiencies.
+Not all flexible conveyors are created equal, so it’s important to make sure you find one with the following features:

 The last thing you want is a conveyor system that ends up crushing your packages or allowing them to fall off the end of the line.
-If your products are damaged you haven’t gained any efficiencies and certainly haven’t saved any money.
-Zero pressure accumulation technology can start or stop each zone independently to ensure your packages move safely and efficiently.
+If packages are damaged you haven’t gained any efficiencies and certainly haven’t saved any money.
+Zero pressure accumulation technology can start or stop each zone independently, preventing packages from impacting each other, ensuring your packages move safely and efficiently.